 Figure 4a shows a comparison between the aerosol mass measurement by the TEOM and the total carbon mass measured by FATCAT.
-Samples C1 and C2 were produced by the CAST with a lean flame composition, with an air-tofuel mixture of C/O = 0.26 and 0.25 respectively, which results in particles with a high elemental carbon fraction of EC/TC = 0.91 (see Table 4).
-There is an extremely good correlation ($R^2 = 0.999$) between these two instruments based on very different measuring principles.
+Samples C1 and C2 were produced by the CAST with a lean flame composition, with an air-to-fuel mixture of C/O=0.26 and C/O=0.25 respectively, which results in particles with a high elemental carbon fraction of EC/TC = 0.91 (see table 4).
+There is an extremely good correlation ( $R^2 = 0.999$ ) between these two instruments based on very different measuring principles.
 The TEOM measures mass based on the change of the oscillation frequency of a mass transducer and is independent of the particle composition.
-The slope of the correlation, m, indicates that the sample has a carbon mass fraction of $f{\rm C} = m = 0.94$.
-This compares well with the values of $f{\rm C} = 0.90$ and 0.93 reported for other flame generators (Corbin et al., 2020) and the values of $0.90 \le f{\rm C} \le 0.98$ quoted in that article for other literature studies.
-The inset in Fig. 4a shows the third sample, C3, which was produced with a rich flame (C/O = 0.41), which increases the OC fraction in the aerosol.
-The correlation between FATCAT and the TEOM is also extremely good ($R^2 = 0.993$).
-However, the intercept is shifted from zero, and the slope of the curve is steeper than for the C1 and C2 samples.
+The slope of the correlation, m, indicates that the sample has a carbon mass fraction of $f{\rm C} = m = 0.94$ .
+This compares well with the values of $f{\rm C} = 0.90$ and $f{\rm C} = 0.93$ reported for other flame generators (Corbin et al., 2020), and the values of $0.90 \le f{\rm C} \le 0.98$ quoted in that manuscript for other literature studies.
+The insert figure 4a shows the third sample, C3, which was produced with a rich flame (C/O=0.41) which increases the OC fraction in the aerosol.
+The correlation between FATCAT and the TEOM is also extremely good ( $R^2 = 0.993$ ).
+However, the intercept is shifted from zero and the slope of the curve is steeper than for the C1 and C2 samples.
 The latter is unexpected given that OC is not exclusively composed of carbon.
-A positive artefact from the TEOM, due to the retention of gas phase organic species from the non-denuded sample, could cause the displacement of the intercept.
-Similar behaviour has been demonstrated through a comparison of denuded and non-denuded samples (Subramanian et al., 2004).
-The TEOM minimizes positive sampling artefacts by heating the sampling filter to a standard temperature of 50 °C; this targets humidity and may even cause negative artefacts from the most volatile fraction of OC.
-However, this temperature may not be enough to prevent the adsorption of gas-phase OC from the C3 sample,
+A positive artifact from the TEOM, due to the retention of gas phase organic species from the non-denuded sample, could cause the displacement of the intercept.
+Similar behavior has been demonstrated through a comparison of denuded and non-denuded samples (Subramanian et al., 2004).
+The TEOM minimizes positive sampling artifacts by heating the sampling filter to a standard temperature of 50°C, this targets humidity and may even cause negative artifacts from the most volatile fraction of OC.
+However, this temperature may not be enough to prevent the adsorption of gas-phase OC from the C3 sample which contains mainly species detected during the OC3 step (i.e., desorption at 450°C under an helium atmosphere) of the TOT analysis (figure 4c).
+A negative artifact from the side of FATCAT cannot be discarded, but is less likely to happen due to the low volatility of the OC3.
+Additionally, a negative artifact would not explain the displacement of the intercept, as the artifact would be more pronounced at higher filter loads due to the longer sampling time required to achieve them.
+This would result in a less pronounced slope for this sample.